ossf/tac/process/templates/SIG_NAME_graduation_stage.md

 ### Governance
 SIG must have documented governance and be able to demonstrate that governance in action.
   * "link to governance documents"
-  * "link to roadmap and goals"
 SIG has completed a major deliverable
    * "link to completed deliverable"

 ### To retain Graduated status
 A TI is expected to continue operating per the above guidelines, and to provide the TAC with quarterly status updates, and to approach the TAC when seeking approval of substantial changes (such as when accepting or promoting new Projects).